 Toxoplasma gondii is often passed through raw meat or unwashed fruits and vegetables.
 Some dogs with toxoplasmosis don’t show any outward symptoms, while others may experience problems in the nervous system, respiratory system, or vision.
 This is especially true in dogs who have compromised immune systems.

 If you see the signs of toxoplasmosis in your dog, then you must consult your veterinarian for proper treatment.
 Here’s what you should know about the symptoms, causes, and treatments for toxoplasmosis in dogs.

 Symptoms Of Toxoplasmosis In Dogs

-Most healthy, adult dogs show no symptoms of toxoplasmosis, though some do.
+Most healthy adult dogs show no symptoms of toxoplasmosis, though some do.
 Young dogs whose immune systems aren’t fully developed and dogs whose immune systems are compromised are at greater risk of becoming ill due to the infection.
-They symptoms, when they do appear, are similar to those of distemper or rabies and may be confused for those conditions.
-If you see the following symptoms in your dog, get to your veterinarian for a proper diagnosis and treatment.

 - Abdominal pain

 - Loss of appetite